In this article, we are going to learn and implement an Artificial Neural Network(ANN) in Python.

 First of all, we will import some essential libraries.

 # Importing the libraries import numpy as np import pandas as pd import tensorflow as tf

-In the dataset, the last column Exited that represents the state of a customer(stays or leaves) is the only dependent variable.
+In the dataset, the last column Exited represents the state of a customer(stays or leaves) and is the only dependent variable.
 So we will take this column in the dependent variable vector.
 The rest of the columns are independent, so we will take all except the first three columns into the feature matrix.

 # Importing the dataset dataset = pd.read_csv('Churn_Modelling.csv') X = dataset.iloc[:, 3:-1].values y = dataset.iloc[:, -1].values

 Here some of the features are categorical variables.
 So we will encode them.